alexkasema/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 A function that returns a key with the biggest integer value.
 # 11-multiply_list_map.py
 A function that returns a list with all values multiplied by a number without using any loops.
+# 12-roman_to_int.py
+A function that converts a roman numeral to an integer